• Skip to primary navigation

 Good News for Trauma Victims

 Photo courtesy of Counseling.
-All Rights Reserved.
+Used by permission.

 It’s been awhile since I’ve read from the book The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma by Bessel van der Kolk, MD.
 It’s not a particularly easy book to read – because of the heaviness of the content – and I think that heaviness keeps me from reading it straight through (I’m almost exactly two-thirds of the way through the book).